steve12345585/SnipeOffice/android/README.md

 ### Debugging the Missing Services

-Android library only include essential services that are compiled for LibreOffice in order to reduce the size of the apk.
+Android library only include essential services that are compiled for SnipeOffice in order to reduce the size of the apk.
 When developing, some services might become useful and we should add those services to the combined library.